Updated December, 2020

 Trusts as an Estate Planning Tool

-The trust is a very useful and flexible tool for estate planning.
-Yet it is probably the most underused estate management technique.
-A trust is an artificial being, something like a corporation, created by a document or instrument.
+The trust is a very useful and flexible tool for estate planning, yet it is probably the most underused estate management technique.
+A trust is an artificial entity, something like a corporation, created by a document or instrument.

 How is a Trust Created?

 A trust is created by means of a legal document known as a trust agreement.
 A person who creates a trust may legally be referred to as a grantor, settler, or trustor.
 This document contains the instructions regarding management of the trust assets, how the assets are to be distributed from the trust, and further instructions regarding what happens to the trust if the person who created the trust becomes incompetent or dies.
 This may include distribution of assets to trust beneficiaries and termination of the trust.
 Beneficiaries of the trust are also named in the trust agreement and may include the individual who established the trust, spouse, relatives, friends, churches, and/or charities.

 An individual who creates a trust must take steps to change the title of ownership for each asset that will be placed in the trust from the individual’s name to the name of the trust.
 This process is known as funding the trust.
 It is not uncommon for individuals to execute the paperwork necessary to establish a trust but fail to complete and maintain the process of funding the trust.
 Assets held jointly (such as joint tenants with rights of survivorship or tenants in common) cannot be owned by the trust unless the joint ownership is severed.
 Other types of property such as cash, personal property, or real estate, can be placed in a trust.

 Who Manages the Trust?

 Trust assets are managed by a trustee, according to the instructions contained in the trust document.
 The trustee can be the person who set up the trust (the grantor), or a corporate entity (bank or trust company), another family member, friend, or a combination of these.